netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 ## Trace Context header versionning

 This extension refers to the {{W3C-Trace-Context}} trace context capability.
 The W3C traceparent and trace-state headers include the notion of versions.
 It would be desirable for a RESTCONF client to be able to discover the one or multiple versions of these headers supported by a server.
-We would like to achieve this goal avoiding the deffinition of new RESTCONF capabilities for each headers' version.
+We would like to achieve this goal avoiding the definition of new RESTCONF capabilities for each headers' version.

-{{I-D.draft-rogaglia-netconf-trace-ctx-extension-03}} defines a pair YANG modules that SHOULD be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
+{{I-D.draft-rogaglia-netconf-trace-ctx-extension-03}} defines a pair of YANG modules that SHOULD be included in the YANG library per {{RFC8525}} of the RESTCONF server supporting the RESTCONF Trace Context extension that will refer to the headers' supported versions.
 Future updates of this document could include additional YANG modules for new headers' versions.

 # Security Considerations

 There are no YANG modules specified in this document, even though the functionality described herein relates to the network management protocol RESTCONF [RFC8040].
-This is because the only functionality described are additional HTTP headers, and those cannot be described using YANG.There are still some security considerations worth mentioning, however.
+This is because the only functionality described are additional HTTP headers, and those cannot be described using YANG.
+There are still some security considerations worth mentioning, however.

 The traceparent and tracestate headers make it easier to track the flow of requests and their downstream effect on other systems.
 This is indeed the whole point with these headers.
 This knowledge could also be of use to bad actors that are working to build a map of the managed network.

+All advice mentioned in the {{W3C-Trace-Context}} under the Privacy Considerations and Security Considerations also apply to this document.

 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS [RFC8446].

 The Network Configuration Access Control Model (NACM) [RFC8341] provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-All privacy and security consideration in {{W3C-Trace-Context}} apply to this document.

 # IANA Considerations